igorwaw/advent16/day1-9/README.md

 # Day 3: Squares With Three Sides

 Again correct results from Copilot for part 1 only.
 For part 2, I ended up disabling it because it tried to write it in a completely different way.
 Shorter, arguably more elegant, but wrong.
 The code is still simple, but already too much for the AI.

+# Day 4: Security Through Obscurity

+Disabled Copilot, not much use here.
+Good old copy-paste worked better.

+Two tasks.
+Part 1 was about calculating a checksum using an unusual algorithm.
+Counter object greatly simplified the code.
+Part 2 was a simple cypher - addition, subtraction and modulo is all that's needed.